yugabyte/yugabyte-db/docs/content/v2.6/develop/learn/data-modeling-ycql.md

 When creating a table, the primary key of the table must be specified in addition to the table name.
 The primary key uniquely identifies each row in the table, therefore no two rows can have the same key.

-There are two types of primary keys, and they are described below.
+There are two components of primary keys, and they are described below.

 ### Partition key columns (required)

-Such tables have *simple primary keys*.
-One or more columns of a table can be made the partition key columns.
+One or more columns of a table are made the partition key columns.
 The values of the partition key columns are used to compute an internal hash value.
 This hash value determines the tablet (or partition) in which the row will be stored.
 This has two implications:

 - Each unique set of partition key values is hashed and distributed across nodes randomly to ensure uniform utilization of the cluster.